aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Background
      - The background level in photons.
 This is subject to Poisson noise.
 Convert to actual ADU value by multiplying by the product of the camera gain, EM-gain and quantum efficiency.

-   * - EM gain
+   * - Camera type
+     - The type of camera.
+Options for the camera are set using the ``...`` button.
+This includes:

-     - The EM-gain of the simulated camera.
+       * EM gain: The EM-gain of the simulated camera.

-   * - Camera gain
-     - The camera gain (in ADU/electron).
+       * Camera gain: The camera gain (in ADU/electron).

-   * - Quantum efficiency
-     - The efficiency converting photons to electrons in the camera.
+       * Quantum efficiency: The efficiency converting photons to electrons in the camera.

-   * - Read noise
-     - The average Gaussian read noise to add to each pixel (in electrons).
+       * Read noise: The average Gaussian read noise to add to each pixel (in electrons).

-   * - Bias
-     - The bias offset to add to the image.
+       * Bias: The bias offset to add to the image.
 Allows negative noise values to be displayed on unsigned 16-bit images.
+       * Camera Model Name: The name of the sCMOS camera model containing the per-pixel calibration.

    * - PSF Model
      - Specify the PSF model to use.
+Options for the PSF model are set using the ``...`` button including setting the width of the Gaussian/Airy PSF, selecting the astigmatism model or the image PSF.
 The ``Image PSF`` option is only available if a valid PSF image is open.

-   * - Enter width
-     - Select this option to enter the PSF width (in nm) for the Gaussian/Airy PSF.
-A second dialog will prompt the user for the PSF SD (Standard Deviation).
-For an Airy PSF the SD is converted to the Airy pattern width by dividing by 1.323.

-       If not selected a second dialog will prompt the user for the emission wavelength of the fluorophore and the numerical aperture of the microscope.
-These will be used to define the PSF width.

    * - Distribution
      - The random distribution of the particles.